Breadcrumb

-"I had to look at myself in the mirror and ask how I could be valued," confessed Brooks during the media day.
+"I had to look at myself in the mirror and ask how I could be valued," confessed Brooks during media day.
 "My physical style of play, in the face of the opponent, is what gave me that villain role."

 Collin Gillespie